rochabr/reactor-ais/01-logicapps/README.md

 To call our model via REST API from the Logic App, we need to copy the endpoint and key.\

 1. Navigate to the OpenAI Settings page on Azure AI Studios' up right corner (cog icon).
+Click the *Resource* tab.
 2. Select your resource and copy the *endpoint* value.
 3. Click the eye icon on the Key column and copy the *key* value.